January 31st, Ray Sutcliffe, died in London|

 Fortieth Anniversary Celebrations for the return of the Great Britain.

-ago to the day that Isambard Kingdom Brunel's iron ship Great Britain was
+day that Isambard Kingdom Brunel's iron ship Great Britain was returned

-Sutcliffe, Marion and Tony Morrison meet again below the decorated stern of the
+Marion and Tony Morrison meet again below the decorated stern of the restored

 In 1970 Ray was a producer for the BBC Archaeology and History unit and Tony and